 The Rottweiler is intelligent, strong, and powerful.
+They are a symbol of great strength, agility and endurance.
 They have a very strong territorial instinct and will defend their home and family.

 Sometimes, they may not seem to be as friendly as other breeds.
 Indeed, due to their aloof attitude, Rottweilers do not make immediate and indiscriminate friends.